 Home services companies had by far the highest conversion rate, of 11.7%, while e-commerce businesses had the lowest, at just 0.2%.

 The ownership of multiple subscriptions is becoming so common that the number of worldwide subscriptions is expected to surpass the human population (now close to 7 billion) by the end of 2013.

-Preferred Feedback Channel By Generation [CHART]Rate this post via emarketer.com When Maritz broke its data down among age groups, it found that the type of contact consumers favored to reach companies was closely linked to users’ age.
+via emarketer.com When Maritz broke its data down among age groups, it found that the type of contact consumers favored to reach companies was closely linked to users’ age.
 Younger customers were more likely to embrace public feedback on a social network, while older consumers preferred older methods of direct contact with a company.
 Unsurprisingly, […]

-Feedback Channels Online Consumers Know Of & Prefer [CHART]Rate this post via emarketer.com When it comes to making their voices heard to businesses, customers are showing they’re not shy about taking to the web.
+via emarketer.com When it comes to making their voices heard to businesses, customers are showing they’re not shy about taking to the web.
 An April 2012 survey of US internet users conducted by Maritz Research found that, overall, consumers preferred using email to making a phone call when they sought to provide businesses with direct […]